Canvas Instructor Guide

 What can I use it for?

-• Sharing course content
+• Sharing and delivering course content

 • Hosting lectures

-• Giving assignments and quizzes
+• Assigning assignments

-• Administering exams
+• Administering exams and other assessments

 • Facilitating discussions and group work

-• Managing grades
+• Managing student grades

-This tool guide was last reviewed in December 2023.
+This tool guide was last reviewed in November 2024.

-How are other faculty using Canvas?
+How are others at UBC using Canvas?

 Patricia Hingston profile Patricia Hingston uses Canvas to create an engaging and social course for students in Land and Food Systems